 - Innovative screening approaches and therapies for screenable disorders in newborns

 NICHD is supporting research related to the development of novel screening approaches and/or therapeutic interventions for potentially fatal or disabling conditions identifiable through newborn screening.
 Activities on "high-priority" genetic conditions, for which newborn screening may soon be possible, are also encouraged.
 Learn more: PAR-21-353, PAR-21-354, PAR-21-355.

 Selected Recent Advances

-Researchers analyzed results of an initiative undertaken at 99 California hospitals to reduce the risk of SMM from obstetric hemorrhage, a common major complication of childbirth.
-The initiative benefitted Black women more than white women, reducing disparities.
+Researchers analyzed results of an initiative undertaken at 99 California hospitals to reduce the risk of severe maternal morbidity from obstetric hemorrhage, a common major complication of childbirth.
+The initiative benefited Black women more than White women, successfully reducing disparities.